Danielsx321/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Page Title: Welcome to my blog
 ---
 ###### Welcome to our page, where we update you on lastest gadgets and codes